This guide shows you how to search logs and view log entries with the Legacy Logs Viewer.

 Share a log entry

-Use the menus and search-filter box to find the logs you want to see:
+Use the menus and search-query box to find the logs you want to see:

 Select a resource type and instance whose logs you want to see.
 You can look at all instances of this resource type, or select a particular instance.
 In the screenshot above, GCE VM instance (all instances) is selected.
 For a list of resource types, see Monitored resource list.